 Exchange 2003 now also supports Kerberos authentication, which allows information sent between Exchange servers to be secured.
-If you worked with a multiserver architecture in previous versions of Exchange, you
+If you worked with a multiserver architecture in previous versions of Exchange, you are probably already aware of the inherent security issues, including the passing of user credentials between front-end and back-end servers using Basic authentication.

 This authentication method posed a severe security risk for Exchange.
 Hackers could "sniff" the connection between the servers and work out the credentials from there.
 This meant that for previous Exchange implementations, you also had to apply IPSec security to the communications between servers to encrypt the information being sent between them.
 Often, administrators overlooked this security concern, leaving many organizations unaware that there was a potential security risk.